 In many ways, the housing market in Colorado Springs is a positive sign in the local economy.
-Even though the jobless rate continues to be high because of COVID-related limitations, real estate in Colorado Springs and throughout the area keeps moving well at a stable rate.
+The good news is the jobless rate continues to be resilient no matter the limitations from COVID concerns.
+Real estate in Colorado Springs and throughout the surrounding areas keeps doing well at a stable rate.

 Actually, if you only viewed real estate trends, you would never have thought we were still in the Covid-19 health crisis.
 The housing market in Colorado Springs as well as Denver are a perfect example of this.

-As of October 2020, the typical home in the Pike Peaks region was selling for around $435,000.
-According to the real estate data company Zillow, home values in the city have risen by around 10% over the past year or so.
+As of October 2021, the typical home in the Pike Peaks region was selling for around $446,000.
+Just one year earlier it was $435,000.
+Broadmoor the most expensive neighborhood has a median listing price of $686,000.
+According to the real estate data company Realtor.com, home values in the city are expected to risen by roughly 5.2% over the past year.

-On the existing homes segment of the market the average price of homes sold during June rose to an all-time high of $401,980, based on data from Pikes Peak Association of Realtors.
-The jump over $400,000 can be skewed by more luxury homes sales though because the median home price is still around $360,000.
+On the existing homes segment of the market the average price of homes sold during Sept. rose to $510,732, based on data from Pikes Peak Association of Realtors.
+The jump over $500,000 can be skewed by more luxury homes sales though because the median home price is still around $450,000.
+I

 Real estate agent Rick Van Wieren of Re/Max Properties said buyers are still coming from the Denver area in search of less expensive housing.
 For the last few years, soaring prices in Denver have caused some of their residents to buy in northern Colorado Springs and northern El Paso County.
 The median price in Denver as of June was $480,000.

-As of October 2020, Zillow forecasts that Colorado Springs home values will rise 7.8% in the next year.
+As of January 2022, Zillow did not forecast Colorado Springs home values will rise or not in this year.

-It seems insane that home values would resume their ascent during a pandemic.
-However, each month since the summer the unemployment numbers have fallen and many people expect next year to be better.
+It seems unfathomable that home values will resume their ascent post pandemic.
+However, each month since, the unemployment numbers have fallen and many people expect next year to be better.